wangyu-/tinyfecVPN/README.md

 Only works at client side.

-TinyFecVPN only handles one client at same time,the connection of a new client will kick old client,after being kicked,old client will just exit by default.
+TinyFecVPN server only handles one client at same time,the connection of a new client will kick old client,after being kicked,old client will just exit by default.

 If `--keep-reconnect` is enabled , the client will try to get connection back after being kicked.